gianeric/API-ServiceRabbit-java/README.md

 # API-ServiceRabbit-java
-Study of producers and consumers using queues in RabbitMQ
+Study of producers and consumers using queues in RabbitMQ Study of insert orders in mongodb local

+## Docker
 Try the community Docker image:
 > docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management